-Proposed Variation vironmental Assessment (SEA) Screening • Areas to the west of the site, either side of the Slaney River are identified by various Council and OPW documentation as being at elevated levels of fluvial flood risk.
+Variation Strategic Environmental Assessment (SEA) Screening Areas to the west of the site, either side of the Slaney River are identified by various Council and OPW documentation as being at elevated levels of fluvial flood risk.
 Air and Climatic Factors Improving levels of sustainable mobility through land use planning will facilitate reductions in and limit increases of emissions to air including noise.
 By locating new development within existing settlements and closer to the centre of these settlements, walking, cycling and public transport use (where available) as alternatives to private car usage will be facilitated.
 Cultural Heritage Part of the northern boundary of the Variation lands is shared with the southern boundary of the Templeshannon Architectural Conservation Area.
 The coinciding of the boundaries occurs within a wooded area between the N11 National Primary Road and Esmonde Road.
 There are no entries to the Sites and Monuments Records within or adjacent to the subject lands.
 The closest entry to this record, without crossing the Slaney, is a Ringfort located c.
 0.5km to the south east of the Variation lands.
-There are no entries to the National Inventory of Architectural Heritage (NIAH) or Record of Protected Structures (RPS) within the subject lands.
-St. Senan's Hospital to the south of the Variation lands is listed for protection under both of these designations.
+Material There are no entries to the National Inventory of Architectural Heritage (NIAH) or Record of Protected Structures (RPS) within the subject lands.
+St. Senan's Hospital to the south of the Variation lands is listed for protection under both of these deignations.
 Material Assets The most recent published information from the EPA Urban Waste Water Treatment in 2015' (2016) identifies that Enniscorthy is served by 2 treatment plants.
 The larger plant which provides treatment of 17,023 p.e. at a design capacity of 16,000 p.e. met the effluent quality standards.
 The smaller plant, which is located within the Variation lands at Killagoley, provides treatment of 980 p.e. is identified as having persistently failed BOD, COD and nutrient quality standards.
 The Killagoley plant is due to be decommissioned as part of the contract for the upgrading of the larger Enniscorthy Wastewater Treatment Plant.
 These works are expected to be complete by the end of 2019.
 The network is also being upgraded and the Local Authority with Irish Water will ensure that this site will be served as part of that upgrade.
 The drinking water supply for the town is not identified on the EPA's most recent (Q4 of 2016) Remedial Action List for water supplies for not complying with drinking water standards.
-Landscape There are no protected views identified in the Town Development Plan adjacent or within the subject lands. agriculture.
-The commercial and zoned for built Medium Density lands zoned for site can be s Development o increases in ene other emissions. greenfield lands ands comprise grassed, hilly open space, some of which is used for lands are surrounded by a range of developments including roads, residential developments and St. Senan's Hospital.
-The site is already development uses (Open Space and Amenity, New Residential / Low , Public Utilities and Community and Education) and is surrounded by a variety of uses including those providing for built development.
-The erved by existing and planned public infrastructure and facilities. f the lands will contribute towards sustainable mobility, minimising rgy usage and emissions to air, including greenhouse gas emissions and Such development would also avoid the need to develop more sensitive elsewhere in the Town and beyond, thereby avoiding potential adverse is environmental components.
+Landscape There are no protected views identified in the Town Development Plan adjacent or within the subject lands.
+The Variation lands comprise grassed, hilly open space, some of which is used for agriculture.
+The lands are surrounded by a range of developments including roads commercial and residential developments and St. Senan's Hospital.
+The site is alread zoned for built development uses (Open Space and Amenity, New Residential / Lox Medium Density, Public Utilities and Community and Education) and is surrounded b lands zoned for a variety of uses including those providing for built development.
+Th site can be served by existing and planned public infrastructure and facilities Development of the lands will contribute towards sustainable mobility, minimisin increases in energy usage and emissions to air, including greenhouse gas emissions an other emissions.
+Such development would also avoid the need to develop more sensitiv greenfield lands elsewhere in the Town and beyond, thereby avoiding potential advers effects on various environmental components.